mercadopago/devsite-docs/guides/plugins/prestashop/instalation.en.md

 >
 > Important
 >
 > You can use the HTTP protocol while in "Testing" mode and not making real transactions.
-When you go to Production you must have an **SSL certificate** to offer a **secure navigation** that protects your data and those of your customers.
+When you go to Production you must have an **SSL certificate** to offer a **secure navigation** that protects your data and that of your customers.
 Once you have it, the path to your online store must respond to the **HTTPS protocol**.

 ## Automatic Installation